SharonF11/Programming/README.md

 I declare that the work done is my own and the only referencing is on my source code.
 Sharon Farrell https://github.com/SharonF11/Programming-main-2.git

+My changes are committed to  https://github.com/SharonF11/Programming/tree/send_notification_to_mail It is not merged into the main branch.
+I have integrated Sharon's work with Flask in this branch.